 Ryan Barnett, Founder + Principal, is a creative producer and writer.
 For more than a decade, he has created thousands of minutes of bilingual video and podcast programming for the cultural sector.
 His work has been installed in museums, featured on CTV, CBC television and radio, in The Globe & Mail, National Post, Canada’s History, Canadian Geographic and dozens of other publications.
 Ryan is also the producer and host of the podcast series Once Upon a Time in Hollywood North.
-His writing has been published by Firefly Books in North America and Éditions Glénat in Europe.
-Ryan’s work has been viewed 100MM+ times in broadcast and online.
+He is also the author of two books The Raftsmen (Firefly Books 2017 | Éditions Glénat 2021) and Buster: A Life in Pictures (2023).

 Producer Maia Foster-Sanchez is an Ottawa-based oral historian, documentarian, and disaster researcher.
 She is passionate about storytelling, knowledge mobilization, arts-based research, and ethics.
-Maia has conceived and created several documentary and podcasts series, most recently working in collaboration with an advisory circle, academic consultants, and participants on the upcoming STORY OF A NATIONAL CRIME podcast.
+Maia has conceived and created several documentary and podcasts series, most recently working in collaboration with an advisory circle, academic consultants, and participants on the STORY OF A NATIONAL CRIME podcast.
 She holds a Bilingual Honours B.A. in History from Glendon College and an MA in Disaster and Emergency Management from Royal Roads University.
 In 2021, Maia received the Governor General’s Gold Medal at RRU for her Master’s thesis work.